unibo-spe/spe-slides/content/02-kotlin/_index.md

 Function invocation is an operator and can be overloaded!
 <br/>
-This will turn useful in future...
+This will come in handy later...

 ---